alberdingk-thijm/dnd/content/wiki/characters/skills.md

 A character's knowledge is represented as a number out of 20.

 Characters with no points of knowledge in a skill are *untrained* in the skill.
-Characters with 1 point of knowledge in a skill are considered *unskilled*, able to perform perhaps the most basic techniques of a skill.
+Characters with 1 or 2 points of knowledge in a skill are considered *unskilled*, able to perform perhaps the most basic techniques of a skill.
-Characters with at least 2 points of knowledge in a skill are considered *amateurs* with basic training in the skill.
+Characters with at least 3 points of knowledge in a skill are considered *amateurs* with basic training in the skill.
-Characters with at least 5 points of knowledge in a skill are considered *authorities* with richer understanding of the skill.
+Characters with at least 7 points of knowledge in a skill are considered *authorities* with richer understanding of the skill.
 Characters with at least 13 points of knowledge in a skill are considered *experts*.
 Characters with 20 points of knowledge in a skill are considered *masters* of the skill.